 Every year nearly two and a half million visitors from near and far travel to visit this very popular, very special Southern California beach.
-Once you visit this sun loving destination with its mile long, pristine white, sandy beach, it’s towering rocky bluffs, numerous sweet swells for surfers and it’s easy going and laid back campgrounds to take in the cool, summer nights – it really is easy to understand how it gained such popularity.
+Once you visit this sun loving destination with its mile long, pristine white, sandy beach, its towering rocky bluffs, numerous sweet swells for surfers, and it’s easy going and laid-back campgrounds to take in the cool, summer nights – it really is easy to understand how it gained such popularity.
 But wait.
 What beach exactly am I referring to you ask?
 I am talking about the one, the only, the infamous San Onofre State Beach.

 Here is your complete guide of activities to enjoy, places to extend your stay and just about everything you need to know before visiting San Onofre State Beach.

-What To Do At San Onofre
+What To Do At San Onofre State Beach

 There are a wide range of activities that San Onofre State Beach has to offer.
 Visitors to the beach can test their skills with windsurfing or traditional surfing on the great waves.
 You can opt to stretch your legs on a hike on one of the lovely trails that run both along the beach and up into the bluffs.
-Visitors can attempt to catch dinner and fish the ocean waters or even geocache throughout the park.
+Visitors can attempt to catch dinner and fish the ocean waters, or even geocache throughout the park.
 There are numerous beach volleyball courts, picnic areas, and bike trails to enjoy.
-But let us not forget how you can simply relax and sunbathe on the gorgeous sandy beach shores while your family and friends swim, build sandcastles and enjoy the Southern California vibes.
+But let us not forget how you can simply relax and sunbathe on the gorgeous sandy shore while your family and friends swim, build sandcastles, and enjoy the Southern California vibes.

 - Bluffs Beach Trail: At just 3 miles in length and rated easy for family and furry friends, the Bluffs Beach Trail takes you right along the Crisitianitos Fault line.
 While you hug the bluffs you are promised beautiful views of the ocean as well as the Monterey Formation which holds most of the oil and gas deposits in the entire LA basin.